dianagromakovskaya/stackexchange-data-insights/README.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-* Ensure that GCP resources have been created
+* **Ensure that GCP resources have been created**

     * Navigate to [Google Cloud Storage](https://console.cloud.google.com/storage/browser]).
 Here you should see a new empty bucket with the name `{GCP_PROJECT_ID}_stackexchange-data` (it can be different if you've customized the bucket name in [config/config.yaml](config/config.yaml))
     * Navigate to [Google Cloud BigQuery Console](https://console.cloud.google.com/bigquery).
 Under your project, you should see a new empty dataset with the name `stackexchange_data` (it can be different if you've customized the dataset name in [config/config.yaml](config/config.yaml))

+* **Destroy created objects after your work, to avoid costs on any running services**

-* If you want to delete the resources created in the previous steps, you can use the following command:
+If you want to delete the resources created in the previous steps, you can use the following command:

 ```bash
 terraform destroy